 Student-Athletes and Athletics Staff: In August 2017, the NCAA adopted a requirement that all student-athletes, coaches and staff be educated on sexual violence prevention, intervention and response, to the extent allowable by state law and collective bargaining agreements.
-In 2017-2018, all student-athletes, coaches and administrators participated in a Green Dot bystander intervention workshop which aligned with campus initiatives.
-Moving forward, University Health Services and Wisconsin Athletics have developed a 3-year rotating educational plan to meet NCAA topic requirements each academic year.
+In 2018-2019, all student-athletes participated in a 60-minute version of the ActWIse bystander intervention program.
+The team-specific sessions were co-facilitated by UHS Violence Prevention staff (peer educators or professional staff) and trained Athletics staff.